symmetry-mag/style-guide/docs/writing-about-gender-sex-and-sexual-orientation.md

 NLGJA advises describing someone as *transgender* “only when relevant to the subject matter and only if they are widely known or describe themselves as such.
 Otherwise, describe *trans men* as men and *trans women* as women.”

-AP says not to use the word transgender “as a noun, such as referring to someone as a *transgender*, or use the term *transgendered*.”
-It points out the transgender is “[n]ot synonymous with terms like *cross-dresser* or *drag queen*, which do not have to do with gender identity” and advises against using “the outdated term *transsexual*.”
+AP says not to use the word transgender “as a noun, such as referring to someone as *a transgender*, or use the term *transgendered*.”
+It points out the transgender is “[n]ot synonymous with terms like *cross-dresser* or *drag queen* [or *drag king*], which do not have to do with gender identity” and advises against using “the outdated term *transsexual*.”

 [The GLAAD Media Guide - Transgender](https://www.glaad.org/reference/transgender) notes: “It is never appropriate to put quotation marks around either a transgender person's chosen name or the pronoun that reflects that person's gender identity.”